Are Bicycles and Bike Racks Covered by Car Insurance?

 Fortunately, there is another option.
 A so-called “floater” can be purchased that specifically covers the full cost of repairs, or the full RCV if the bicycle is not repairable.
 If one has a very valuable bike, perhaps for racing, it can also be insured via its own policy.

-Find out if your current policy covers bicycle theft and other damages by giving us a call at 1-866-635-7777.
+Find out if your current policy has bike racks covered by car insurance, bicycle theft and other damages by giving us a call at 1-866-635-7777.
 With over 2.4 million vehicles and homes insured, not only can we help you find insurance that covers bicycles, we may be able to save you hundreds of dollars on auto insurance each year… it may be enough financial savings to justify buying a new bike!

 September 17, 2014